Some of the more technical aspects

 These include the two-row DB-15 video port used on ancient

-desktop Macs up to G3 models, the far more common and also outdated VGA
+desktop Macs up to G3 models, the far more common 15-pin VGA

-the television/video world.
-Mini dual-link DVI ports are found on some
+the television world.
+Mini dual-link DVI ports are found on old

-digital-only).
-Digital cables over 10-feet in length must be
+digital-only.
+Digital video cables over 10-feet in length must be

 is it, and why do I need more?

-Adding RAM (Random Access Memory) is probably the most cost
+Adding RAM (Random Access Memory) can be a cost

-effective and significant upgrade step you can take, even for a
+effective and significant upgrade for most computers, especially older

-brand-new computer.
-Many people confuse RAM and storage space on their
+ones.
+Many people confuse RAM with storage space on a drive, but

 takes place; when you startup your Mac, its Operating System loads into